lucywang000/clj-statecharts/docs/content/docs/get-started.md

 The immutable API provides a clean interface so you can integrate it into your own state management system like re-frame.

-However, sometimes it's more convenient to provide a higher level api that could manage the state out of the box.
-Here comes the service api.
+However, sometimes it's more convenient to provide a higher level API that could manage the state out of the box.
+Here comes the service API.

-The usage pattern for the service is very simple:
+The usage pattern for the service API is very simple:

-* Define a machine, which includes:
+* Define a machine
-  * the states and transitions on each state
-  * the initial state
-  * the intial context
 * Define a service that runs the machine
 * Send events to trigger transitions on this machine.